TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

     So, in these two cases you will not get the value wrapped but the URL or target value returned!

+    ..  versionadded:: 11.4

+    If set to ``result``, it will return the json_encoded output of the internal ``LinkResult`` object.

+    ..  code-block:: json

+        {
+            "href": "/my-page",
+            "target": null,
+            "class": null,
+            "title": null,
+            "linkText": "My page",
+            "additionalAttributes": []
+        }

 section
 -------